sadra-hatami/AI-ML-Training/README.md

 Each notebook includes short explanations, runnable examples, and real workflows so you can learn by doing, not only by reading.

-> **Tagline:** *A practical AI and machine learning repository covering supervised learning, unsupervised learning, neural networks, deep learning, and LLMs through interactive Jupyter Notebooks from Stanford Data Ocean (SDO).*
+> **Tagline:** *A practical AI and machine learning repository covering supervised learning, unsupervised learning, neural networks, deep learning, and LLMs through interactive Jupyter Notebooks.*

 ---